ambossIconambossIcon

 Summarytoggle arrow icon

 Alzheimer disease (AD) is a progressive neurodegenerative disorder and the leading cause of dementia.
 The clinical spectrum of AD ranges from preclinical to severe.
 Risk factors include age > 65 years and genetic factors.
-The main histopathological features are extraneuronal β-amyloid () plaques and intraneuronal tau protein neurofibrillary tangles.
-The most common initial presentation is short-term memory loss, which insidiously progresses to dementia with deficits in other cognitive domains.
-Patients commonly have neuropsychiatric symptoms (e.g., depression, anxiety, and apathy) alongside cognitive deficits.
-The diagnosis is based on clinical criteria.
-Specialized imaging (PET-CT) and cerebrospinal fluid (CSF) analysis can be used to help clarify diagnostic uncertainty.
+The main histopathologic features are extraneuronal amyloid beta () plaques and intraneuronal tau protein neurofibrillary tangles.
+The most common initial presentation is short-term memory loss, which insidiously progresses to dementia and deficits in other cognitive domains.
+Patients commonly have neuropsychiatric symptoms (e.g., depression, anxiety, apathy) alongside cognitive deficits.
+The diagnosis is based on clinical criteria, and may involve formal neuropsychological testing.
+Advanced studies such as PET-CT and cerebrospinal fluid (CSF) analysis may be performed if there is diagnostic uncertainty and to guide management.
 There is no curative therapy; patients should receive supportive management.
-Pharmacotherapy (e.g., cholinesterase inhibitors and/or memantine) are modestly effective at slowing symptom progression.
-Average survival following diagnosis usually ranges from 3 to 10 years.
+Pharmacological treatment (e.g., cholinesterase inhibitors, memantine, anti-Aβ monoclonal antibodies) is modestly effective at slowing symptom progression.
+Patients eligible for anti-Aβ monoclonal antibody therapy should be promptly referred to a specialist.
+Average survival after diagnosis usually ranges from 3 to 10 years.

 Icon of a lock